rammurmu/oss-enterprise/README.md

 Before you open source your project, consider the effort required to maintain it.
 Being an great open source maintainer requires more effort than managing a closed source project.
 Read our [Maintainer Guide](docs/maintainers-guide.md) to understand what will be expected of you.

 ## FAQ
+- Learn and contribute
+- @Rammurmu
+- Email Us runashInc@outlook.com
+- Become an open source enterprise
+- Explore and develop the resources necessary to ramp up our team and transform our organization culture

 #### Who owns the code I contribute to open source projects?